Russ Harvey Consulting - Computer and Internet Services

 Canadian Youth Already Exposed in Schools

 In an interview with BC Conservative leader John Rustad and CBC interviewer Stephen Quinn three explicit images were used to illustrate the sort of SOGI materials available in BC school libraries without parental approval including one showing a male adult masturbating a male child.
-These images were so offensive the segment showing these examples has since been edited out, but, hey, let's lock down the Internet to protect children!
+These images were so offensive these examples could not be aired on the news and the segment showing them has since been edited out.
+But, hey, let's lock down the Internet to protect children!

 SOGI provides this sort of information to school-age children in BC, Alberta and elsewhere.
 Apparently grade 6 is the time to discuss sexual acts in detail (but don't let them see it on the Internet).